 Empowering managers to link pay to performance is a vital step at this operational part of the compensation lifecycle.
 Compensation technology, through a manager self-service portal, allows managers to enter recommendations, submit and approve, view performance and compensation history, and get instant access to employee compensation sheets.

 Organizations that have enabled self-service have seen a 65% drop in HR support.
 Old delivery methods, like emails containing spreadsheet attachments, get removed from the process, replaced by an approval workflow, fully tracked and recorded in an audit trail.

 Easing Step 3: Real time reporting and payroll

 A dedicated compensation platform holds all compensation and performance data in one central repository, making it easy to run all of the reports needed to understand compensation spend, analyze pay fairness, assess compensation effectiveness, and provide the data required by all stakeholders.

 Rather than waiting until the end of the year, reports can be run in real time as data is updated.
 Similar to the other stages of the lifecycle, this happens with full audit-ability.

 Compensation software marks the end of manual processes based on email, spreadsheets, and paper printouts.
 Compensation sheets, manager summary sheets, total rewards statements, and equity letters can be fully automated.

 Once generated, they can be automatically distributed in a variety of formats, or with a link for users to view them online.
 If your process requires sharing paper printouts, using an automated system, you can download printable PDFs and batch print them.

-With an automated compensation platform, even the most complex financial services compensation cycle can be mastered.
+With an automated compensation platform, even the most complex compensation cycle can be mastered.
 Modern technology streamlines the entire compensation lifecycle, accelerating it by up to six times compared to traditional ways.
 The 1000s of hours saved in employee effort does not go unnoticed, with a workforce that is more engaged and aligned.